HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to learn it’s better to say “ pet his head.”
+I happy to learn it’s better to say “ if I got the gas station’s credit card.”

 ★★★★★